WDI-102/midterm-review/README.md

 ### `stringSpace`

-Write a function `stringSpace` that takes in a string and adds a space after each character and returns the string
+Write a function `stringSpace` that takes in a string and adds a space between each character and returns the string

 ```